pp943/blockchain_finance-analysis/README.md

 # Future of Blockchain for Financial Transactions

-This repository contains code and supporting files for the research project titled **"Future of Blockchain for Financial Transactions"**, submitted as part of the **Intro to Topics in FinTech** course at the **New Jersey Institute of Technology**.

 ## 📄 Project Overview

 The goal of this project is to analyze how blockchain technology enhances **data security**, **regulatory compliance**, and **scalability** in the financial services sector.
 We conducted both a qualitative and quantitative analysis using case studies of Ripple, Quorum, and Ethereum-based DeFi platforms.